barun-saha/slide-deck-ai/README.md

 Most supported service providers also offer generous free usage tiers, meaning you can often start building without immediate billing concerns.

+Model names in SlideDeck AI are specified in the `[code]model-name` format.
+It begins with a two-character prefix code in square brackets to indicate the provider, for example, `[oa]` for OpenAI, `[gg]` for Google Gemini, and so on.
+Following the code, the model name is specified, for example, `gemini-2.0-flash` or `gpt-4o`.
+So, to use Google Gemini 2.0 Flash Lite, the model name would be `[gg]gemini-2.0-flash-lite`.

 Based on several experiments, SlideDeck AI generally recommends the use of Gemini Flash and GPT-4o to generate the best-quality slide decks.

 The supported LLMs offer different styles of content generation.
 Use one of the following LLMs along with relevant API keys/access tokens, as appropriate, to create the content of the slide deck: